sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     var salesByYear = await _context.SalesByYearDbSet.FromSqlRaw("SELECT * FROM SALESBYYEAR_func(@beginDate, @endDate);", beginDate, endDate).ToListAsync();
     ```

-5. In `SalesByYear.cs`, update the type of the `OrderID` property to `long`.
+6. Navigate `Models` folder in the Visual Studio Solution.
+In the `SalesByYear.cs` class, update the type of the `OrderID` property to `long`.

     ```csharp
     public long OrderID { get; set; }
     ```

-6. Run the application again by selecting the green Start button in the Visual Studio toolbar.
+7. Run the application again by selecting the green Start button in the Visual Studio toolbar.

     ![The Start button is highlighted on the Visual Studio toolbar.](./media/visual-studio-toolbar-start.png "Select Start")

-7. Verify the graph is showing correctly on the Northwind Traders dashboard.
+8. Verify the graph is showing correctly on the Northwind Traders dashboard.

     ![The Northwind Traders Dashboard is visible in a browser.](./media/northwind-traders-dashboard.png "View the dashboard")